marimo-team/marimo/docs/guides/exporting.md

 ### Deploying to GitHub Pages

+/// admonition | Template repository
-::: tip "Template repository"
+    type: tip

 You can fork our [template repository](https://github.com/marimo-team/marimo-gh-pages-template) for deploying multiple notebooks to GitHub Pages.
 Once you have forked the repository, add your notebooks to the `notebooks`/`apps` directory.
+///

 You can deploy your WebAssembly marimo notebook to GitHub Pages using the following GitHub Actions workflow: